-The Dudley Canal Trust was created to protect and preserve the tunnels.
-Through our subsidiary charity, Dudley Canal Trust (Trips) Ltd, we run regular guided boat trips through the tunnels, accompanied by videos, lifelike reconstructions and stunning music and light shows.
+Dudley Canal & Tunnel Trust was created to protect and preserve the tunnels.
+We also run regular guided boat trips through the tunnels, accompanied by videos, lifelike reconstructions and stunning music and light shows.

 These excursions are fun, informative and entertaining, and they attract over 80,000 visitors every year.

 Any trading surplus is re-invested in maintaining the tunnels and their environment, so visitors can enjoy and appreciate 420 million years of living history long into the future.

 You can read more about the history of the trust below.

 During the 1950s there was a concerted attempt by the British Transport Commission (BTC) to destroy the canal network.
 A policy of abandonment, neglect and vandalism was implemented to stop navigation and therefore be able to declare the canals unused.
 A few people stood up and fought to keep the right of navigation and kept the canals open.

 In 1959 the BTC proposed closing the Dudley Canal Tunnel and mines officially closing and sealing it in 1962.
 Faced with the loss of a unique nationally important site some local people re-opened the tunnel and fought to restore it to working order.